jaspertc-cheanue/notes/README.md

 - Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
 This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
 By constantly updating your knowledge and skills, you will be able to adapt to the ever-changing world of technology and become a valuable asset to any team or project.

 Remember that programming is not just about writing code, but also about problem-solving, communication, collaboration,and innovation.
 Be open to new ideas and approaches, don't be afraid to make mistakes, learn from them, grow fromthem, then apply those lessons to your future projects.
 Always keep an eye on the big picture, thinking about the end goal and how your work contributes to it.
 And finally, have fun!
 Programming can be challenging and rewarding, so enjoy the journey and embrace the opportunities it presents.

+# 2023-11-23
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook

+This quote humorously highlights the ongoing challenge programmers face in creating user-friendly and robust software, while also acknowledging the unpredictable nature of user behavior.
+It serves as a reminder to continually strive for improvement and adapt to changing circumstances.